hyunbin7303/TodoRestful/README.md

 * Add daily tasks with due date
 * Add contact information and reminder for important phone calls
 * Keep track of items you want to purchase
-* Maintain a daily or weekly routine by recording your workout session
+* Maintain a daily or weekly routine by recording your Todo session
 * Make a list of groceries to help you save time at the store, save a list for next time

 # Table of Contents: